-Level 1 Level 2 Level 3 Level 4 Level 5 Certificate of Distinction /Accomplishment /Accomplishment /Accomplishment /Accomplishment /Accomplishment /Accomplian /Accomplian /Accomplian /Accomplian /Accomplian /Accomplian /Accomplian /Accomplian /Accomplishment /Ac Certificate of Distinction /Accomplishment a SYF Att Exhibition Certificate of Recognition (Special Mention) / Recognition o Presented original research paper / project accepted at the platform individual placing Gold/Silver/ Bronze award / certification (or equivalent) Presented original research paper / project accepted at the platform Uniformed Groups Achievement Badges Bronze Badge (or equivalent) Silver Badge (or equivalent) Gold Badge (or equivalent) Best Unit Cadet / Outstanding Cad by UG HQ (or equivalent) Best Unit Cadet / Outstanding Cadet Award by UG HQ (or equivalent) Top Award for each UG (e.g. Camp Pinnacle Badge, President's Guide Award, Chief Award, Chief Commissioner's Award)
+Level 1 Level 2 Level 3 Level 4 Level 5 Certificate of Certificate of individual placing Distinction Distinction Gold/Silver/ /Accomplishment /Accomplishment SYF Art Exhibition SYF Art Exhibition certification (or Certificate of Certificate of equivalent) Recognition (Special Recognition (Special o Presented original Mention) /Recognition Mention) / Recognition research paper / Presented original Presented original project accepted at the research paper / research paper / platform project accepted at the project accepted at the platform platform Uniformed Groups Bronze Badge (or equivalent) Silver Badge (or equivalent) Gold Badge (or equivalent) Best Unit Cadet / Best Unit Cadet / Outstanding Cadet Award Top Award for each UG Camp Pinnacle Achievement (by UG HQ (or equivalent) Badge, President's Guide Badges Award, Chief Commissioner's Award)

 Self-representation or participation for personal enrichment will not be recognised.
 For representation of external organisations and accomplishments associated with such representation, schools' approval is required for recognition.
-Involvement in events whereby participation is mass in nature and/or does not require training, preparation or selection will also not be recognised in this domain
+Involvement in events whereby participation is mass in nature and/or does not require training, preparation or selection will also not be recognised in this domain.

 Intra-School Events refer to intra-school competitions, festivals, school performances/concerts, exhibitions and conferences.
 These events primarily do not include student participation from other schools and/or members of the public.
 8 Events refer competitions, festivals, school performances/concerts, exhibitions, conferences and symposiums.
 Local refers to the school cluster/zone-based and MOE-organised events (SYF Arts Presentation, SYF Celebrations, SYF Art Exhibition, National Schools Games, etc.), as well as community-organised events which primarily involves student participation from other schools and/or members of the public.

 9 UG HQ International Events refer to the exchange programmes, performances, camps and other equivalent platforms which involve participants from other countries.
 Competitions are excluded.